jrb-s2c-github/atomika/README.md

 providing a second user to be given a kubeconfig for kubectl commands is not mandatory anymore.
 8) Jetpack can clone from public repos without requiring security tokens.

+### V5_2 Experimental
+1) Added ability to either integrate using maven jib or pull from private container registry: jib_dir and github_account variables were renamed to integration_dir and git_account, respectively.

 ## Outstanding
 1) Is it possible to upgrade the cluster K8s version from Ansible?
 2) Graphical user interface to configure bootstrapping, Atomika topology and Jetpack CI/CD